Chargebacks. Every event Organizer's worst nightmare.

 What Happens If I Lose A Chargeback

-If we lose a chargeback we will invoice you for the full amount of the chargeback plus a $15 per incident charge.
+If we lose a chargeback we will invoice you for the full amount of the chargeback plus a $25 fee per chargeback.
+Invoices are due with 15 days after the date of the invoice.
+After that, the unpaid amount will have an interest at a rate equal to 1.5% per month, compounded daily.

 For more information, please review your Organizer Terms and Conditions.